 NSGA-III

-The algorithm is implemented in base of [6] [7].
-Implementation details of this algorithm can be found in [8].
+The algorithm is implemented based on [27] [28].
+Implementation details of this algorithm can be found in [29].
 NSGA-III is based on Reference Directions which need to be provided when the algorithm is initialized.

-The survival, first, the non-dominated sorting is done as in NSGA-II.
+First, the non-dominated sorting is done as in NSGA-II for survival.

 Second, from the splitting front, some solutions need to be selected.
 NSGA-III fills up the underrepresented reference direction first.
 If the reference direction does not have any solution assigned, then the solution with the smallest perpendicular distance in the normalized objective space is surviving.
 In case a second solution for this reference line is added, it is assigned randomly.